-Insult to Injury: One Southern NJ Town Named Ugliest in the State
+Insult to Injury: This New Jersey City Was Named Ugliest in the State

 The other day, we were happy to report that Cape May was named one of the most beautiful cities in the nation.